AppSci/ios-test-task/README.md

 Write the application that allows the users to set an alarm, play a sound of nature and record audio when the sound is finished playing.
 You should provide your solution as a link to public repository on any git hosting service you prefer: GitHub, GitLab, Bitbucket.
 Please make commits of logical units, so we can evaluate your progress and add comments as you see fit.

 !!!
-All Frameworks are restricted.
+All Third-party Frameworks are restricted.
+Including SwiftLint, RxSwift, Swinject & so on !!!
+Please, use ONLY Apple provider frameworks
 !!!
-Please, use ONLY Apple provider frameworks
+Highly welcome are SwiftUI, Combine

 ### Further Details